Eidolon123/Notes/Zeek.md

 Runs one event engine per protocol per datastream, as soon as a new session is detected it will start analysing it.

-Has a policy script interpreter, allowing the company to write their security policies in script from for Zeek to implement.
+Has a policy script interpreter, allowing the company to write their security policies in script form for Zeek to implement.